 If you like to explore, there is lots to see.
 Hop onto the highway or back routes to visit Abbey Bon Repos, Dinan or Josselin for a wealth of castles and churches.
 Or visit a few of the many beaches dotted around the Brittany coastline.
 Within an hour you can be on any of the coast lines.

 Lots of lovely restaurants/bistros.
 Whether its seafood, steaks or Breton crepes.
 A vast array of local markets with fresh made produce of goats cheese, butters and yoghurts are synonymous with the area.
 Pick up fresh fish or oysters from the morning catch.
 Or sample some of the many, many, varieties of superb wines.
 Whatever takes your fancy there is plenty to chose from.
 Local bakery and store with butchers is a 2 minute drive.

 An open plan living area and triple aspect views with a fitted kitchen, dining area and lounge.
 A well equipped kitchen with gas hob, eye level electric cooker, fridge and cupboard storage.
 Cafetiere, kettle, toaster, pots, pans, crockery, cutlery, utensils and glasses.
 Ceramic double sink and drainer with utensils.
 There is no dishwasher or washing machine.
 Electrical extensions provided – UK and French.
 A collapsible dining table provides various seating options in addition to outdoor dining.
 A beautiful ornate wall mirror dresses the main wall of the dining area providing lots of extra light, bringing the outside in through its reflection, enhancing the feel of the room.

-A warm seating area with a comfy 3 seater couch sits aside the wooden staircase.
-Opposite, sits an easy to use eco wooden pellet burner, which gives off a great heat, warming through the whole Gite and can be controlled thermostatically.
-Plus an extra single comfy chair, for those who like their own space.
-All are adorned with soft plump cushions and a blanket for a cosy evening whilst watching French or UK television.
+A nice seating area with a comfy 3 seater couch and chair sits in front of an easy to use eco wooden pellet burner, which gives off a great heat, warming through the whole Gite, controlled thermostatically.
+All seating is adorned with soft plump cushions and blanket for a cosy evening.
+French or UK television.
 There is also a radio and dvd player along with free wi-fi which reaches throughout the Gite.